-13.17 Uniform allowance - staff members
+13.17 Uniforms and laundry allowance - staff members

 - (a) Where QPS requires a staff member to wear a uniform, the staff member will be supplied suitable uniforms of good quality as approved by QPS.
-Uniforms will be replaced by QPS on a fair wear and tear basis. - (b) Where a staff member is required to wear uniforms, QPS must launder the uniform without charge to the employee or pay the employee an additional \$4.20 per fortnight.
+Uniforms will be replaced by QPS on a fair wear and tear basis. - (b) Where a staff member is required to wear a uniform, QPS must launder the uniform without charge to the employee or pay the employee an additional \$4.20 per fortnight.

-13.18 Adjustment of allowances
+13.18 Adjustment of monetary allowances

-- (a) Other than the expense related allowances at clauses 13.2, 13.3, 13.4, 13.10, 13.12, 13.13, 13.14, and 13.17, and the Divisional and District parities at clause 13.6, all other allowances specified in clause 13 will be automatically adjusted from the same date and in the same manner as monetary allowances are adjusted in any State Wage Case decision or other decision of the commission adjusting minimum wage rates in this Award. - (b) At the time of any adjustment to the wage rates in this Award, expense related allowances at clauses 13.2, 13.3, 13.4, 13.10, 13.12, 13.13, 13.14 and 13.17, respectively will be automatically increased by the relevant adjustment factor.
+- (a) Other than the expense related allowances at clauses 13.2 (bush patrol allowance), 13.3 (clothing allowance), 13.4 (cost of conveyance allowance), 13.10 (motor vehicle allowance), 13.12 (overtime meal allowance), 13.13 (overtime meal allowance), 13.14 (prisoner's rations allowance) and 13.17 (uniforms and laundry allowance), locality allowances referenced in clause 13.9 and the Divisional and District parities at clause 13.6, all other monetary allowances specified in clause 13 shall be automatically adjusted from the same date and in the same manner as monetary allowances are adjusted in any State Wage Case decision or other decision of the Commission adjusting minimum wage rates in this Award. - (b) At the time of any adjustment to the wage rates in this Award the expense related allowances at clauses 13.2 (bush patrol allowance), 13.3 (clothing allowance), 13.4 (cost of conveyance allowance), 13.10 (motor vehicle allowance), 13.12 (overtime meal allowance), 13.13 (overtime meal allowance) and meal breaks), 13.14 (prisoner's rations allowance) and 13.17 (uniforms and laundry allowance), respectively, shall be automatically adjusted by the relevant adjustment factor.
 The relevant adjustment factor for this purpose is the percentage movement in the applicable index figure most recently published by the Australian Bureau of Statistics since the allowance was last adjusted. - (c) The applicable index figure is the index figure published by the Australian Bureau of Statistics for the Eight Capitals Consumer Price Index, as follows: